Pseudonorms on direct images of pluricanonical bundles: Introduction

 for any $\Phi \in A^p(X)$ and $t\in B$, where $d\mu_n$ and $d\mu_l$ are the standard Lebesgue measures on $\mathbb{C}^n$ and $\mathbb{C}^l$, respectively.
 Then we have that $T$ induces linear isometries $T_t: A^p(X_t)\to A^p(Y_t)$, $n=l$, and there exists a unique biholomorphic map $F:X\to Y$ such that $f=g \circ F$ and the following equation is satisfied

 for $t\in B$, $z\in X_t$, and $\phi \in A^p(X_t)$, where $F_t:=F|_{X_t}:X_t\to Y_t$ is a well-defined biholomorphic map and $J_{F_t}$ is the holomorphic Jacobian of $F_t$. \end{corollary}

 Theorem \ref{thm:fibration} holds only for $p=2/m$, whereas we can prove Corollary \ref{cor:domainfibration} for all $0<p<2$ by using the same argument of the proof of Theorem \ref{thm:fibration}.
 Corollary \ref{cor:domainfibration} is a relative version of Theorem 1.2 in \cite{DWZZ}.
-In Theorem \ref{thm:fibration}, \ref{thm:hariawase}, and Corollary \ref{cor:domainfibration}, we do not assume the hyperconvexity of $X$, whereas we can construct the biholomorphic map between total spaces.
-This is an important and new point.
 A key proposition to prove the main theorems is an $L^{2/m}$-variant of the Ohsawa-Takegoshi extension theorem.

 On the other hand, we can prove Corollary \ref{cor:domainfibration} without using the $L^{2/m}$-variant of the Ohsawa-Takegoshi extension theorem.
-We will show the proof in Appendix \ref{app:direct}.
+We will show the proof in Section \ref{app:direct}.